henryhchchc/SUSTechLambda/Openning report and pre/proposal.md

 - **View user list (P1) and user's detail information**:

-  As a superuser , I want to see the user list
+  As a superuser , I want to see the user list.

   1. I log in my account
   2. I am directed to my own profile page